Al-Andalus: Province of the Umayyad Caliphate

 In 740, a Berber Revolt erupted in the Maghreb (North Africa).
 To put down the rebellion, the Umayyad Caliph Hisham dispatched a large Arab army, composed of regiments (Junds) of Bilad Ash-Sham, to North Africa.
 But the great Umayyad army was crushed by the Berber rebels at the Battle of Bagdoura (in Morocco).
 Heartened by the victories of their North African brethren, the Berbers of al-Andalus quickly raised their own revolt.
-Berber garrisons in the north of the Iberian Peninsula mutinied, deposed their Arab commanders, and organized a large rebel army to march against the strongholds of Toledo, Cordoba, and Algeciras.
+Berber garrisons in the north of the Iberian Peninsula mutinied, deposed their Arab commanders, and organized a large rebel army to march against the strongholds of Toledo, Córdoba, and Algeciras.

 In 741, Balj b.
 Bishr led a detachment of some 10,000 Arab troops across the straits.
 The Arab governor of al-Andalus, joined by this force, crushed the Berber rebels in a series of ferocious battles in 742.
 However, a quarrel immediately erupted between the Syrian commanders and the Andalusi, the so-called "original Arabs" of the earlier contingents.
 The Syrians defeated them at the hard-fought Battle of Aqua Portora in August 742 but were too few to impose themselves on the province.

 The quarrel was settled in 743 when Abū l-Khaṭṭār al-Ḥusām, the new governor of al-Andalus, assigned the Syrians to regimental fiefs across al-Andalus – the Damascus jund was established in Elvira (Granada), the Jordan jund in Rayyu (Málaga and Archidona), the Jund Filastin in Medina-Sidonia and Jerez, the Emesa (Hims) jund in Seville and Niebla, and the Qinnasrin jund in Jaén.
 The Egypt jund was divided between Beja (Alentejo) in the west and Tudmir (Murcia) in the east.
 The arrival of the Syrians substantially increased the Arab element in the Iberian peninsula and helped strengthen the Muslim hold on the south.
 However, at the same time, unwilling to be governed, the Syrian junds carried on an existence of autonomous feudal anarchy, severely destabilizing the authority of the governor of al-Andalus.